Twitter Dreamed Up A New Movie Plot Starring Beyoncé & Rihanna — & These Ideas Are Gold

 The best suggestion may have been a remake the 1992 dark comedy Death Becomes Her, which originally starred Meryl Streep and Goldie Hawn as rivals who end up becoming walking, talking corpses.
 While they didn't say who Beyoncé and Rihanna would play, they had a suggestion for the male lead.
 "Get Michael B Jordan in the Bruce Willis role."
 Seriously, I'd watch that, how about you?

-It would be a chance for the two women to poke fun at all those silly rumours that they're feuding over Jay-Z. Doesn't look like they're feuding in this photo, now does it?
+It would be a chance for the two women to poke fun at all those silly rumors that they're feuding over Jay-Z. Doesn't look like they're feuding in this photo, now does it?

 Go dark.
 Make it a remake of "Death Becomes Her."
 Get Michael B Jordan in the Bruce Willis role.— Chris Wiltz (@ChrisWiltz) September 15, 2017